Of Commerce, Counsel & the Coin

 Dutch Empire

-Amsterdam invented the design.
-A chartered trading monopoly, the VOC, paired with a central bank discreet enough to lend to the state it was supposed to audit.
-Guilders bought ships.
-Ships brought back silver.
-The accounts remained, for a while, plausible.
+Amsterdam invented the design by pairing a chartered trading monopoly, the VOC, with a central bank discreet enough to lend to the state it was supposed to audit.
+Guilders bought the ships that brought back the silver, and the accounts remained, for a while, plausible.

 1694 to 1944